 Fiction and secular non-fiction became the lever and fulcrum on which I shifted my world view.

-So now that I have all the necessary shiny cables and light speed currents pointed at my house I wish I could tell that I’ve been very noble with my Broadband.
-I wish I could tell you that I’ve spent the last two months downloading pirated eBooks on The Art of Writing.
-I wish I could tell you that I’ve set up RSS feeds to past Nobel Literature winners.
-I wish I could brag at how many Booker Prize winners I’ve friended on Facebook.
+So now that I have all the necessary shiny cables and light speed currents pointed at my house, I wish I could tell you that I’ve been very noble with my Broadband.
+I wish I could tell you that I’ve spent the last two months downloading pirated e-books on the art of writing.
+I wish I could tell you that I’ve set up RSS feeds to past Nobel literature winners.
+I wish I could brag at how many Booker prize winners I’ve friended on Facebook.

-I’m not the kind of author that could write the story of a seventeenth century Dutch lesbian widow.
-As fun as it is to imagine myself outside of myself I doubt I could convince a reader.
+I’m not the kind of author that could write the story of a seventeenth-century Dutch lesbian widow.
+As fun as it is to imagine myself outside myself, I doubt I could convince a reader.
 God bless the authors who don’t write from experience.
 I can’t.
-I am a doubting and easily wounded 30-year old single Māori.
+I am a doubting and easily wounded thirty-year-old single Māori.
 Experience has worn away my capacity to trust.
-I act with kindness not out of any higher moral calling, but because it seems to disarm and pacify most other adults.
-I’d prefer to be arrogant and straightforward but I’ve found I’m not pretty enough to pull that off.
+I act with kindness not out of any higher moral calling but because it seems to disarm and pacify most other adults.
+I’d prefer to be arrogant and straightforward, but I’ve found I’m not pretty enough to pull that off.

-December the 3rd, the Great and Terrible Day of Judgement approaches.
+December the third, the Great and Terrible Day of Judgement, approaches.